 - a.
-Nothing in this Agreement is intended to be, nor shall be, construed as a release or covenant not to sue for any claim or cause of action, past or future, in law or in equity, which GARRISON or OLYMBEC has against SETTLOR or SETTLOR Beneficiaries for Non-Released Claims. - b.
-Nothing in this Agreement is intended to be, nor shall be, construed as a release or covenant not to sue for any claim or cause of action, past or future, in law or in equity, which SETTLOR or SETTLOR Beneficiaries have against GARRISON, GARRISON Beneficiaries, OLYMBEC, or OLYMBEC Beneficiaries for Non-Released Claims. - c.
-Nothing herein is intended to waive or release any of GARRISON's or OLYMBEC's claims, causes of action or demands in law or equity against any person, firm, partnership, corporation, organization, governmental entity or any person or entity other than SETTLOR or SETTLOR Beneficiaries for any liability, including, without limitation, any liability that may arise out of or may relate in any way to the presence, generation, transportation, storage, treatment, disposal, abandonment, release, threatened release, removal, or remediation of E-Waste at, to or migrating from the Facility.
+Nothing in this Agreement is intended to be, nor shall be, construed as a release or covenant not to sue for any claim or cause of action, past or future, in law or in equity, which GARRISON or OLYMBEC has against either SETTLOR or any SETTLOR Beneficiary for Non-Released Claims. - b.
+Nothing in this Agreement is intended to be, nor shall be, construed as a release or covenant not to sue for any claim or cause of action, past or future, in law or in equity, which either SETTLOR or any SETTLOR Beneficiary has against GARRISON, GARRISON Beneficiaries, OLYMBEC, or OLYMBEC Beneficiaries for Non-Released Claims. - c.
+Nothing herein is intended to waive or release any of GARRISON's or OLYMBEC's claims, causes of action or demands in law or equity against any person, firm, partnership, corporation, organization, governmental entity or any person or entity other than SETTLORS or SETTLOR Beneficiaries for any liability, including, without limitation, any liability that may arise out of or may relate in any way to the presence, generation, transportation, arranging, storage, treatment, disposal, abandonment, release, threatened release, removal, or remediation of E-Waste at, to or migrating from the Facility.